Tchernobill/Confluence/Templates/Scene Template.md

 - Those will be used to craft the scene
 - Into proper story text

+## Details to observe

+- Detail 1
+- Detail 2

 ## The Scene

 Text of the scene